 Namibia is part of the Common Monetary Area along with South Africa, Lesotho, and Swaziland.
 The Namibian Dollar is 1:1 with the Rand.
 This means the South African Rand is widely accepted in Namibia.
 If you’re combining a trip to South Africa with Namibia don’t worry too much about exchanging Rands in either country.

 At points, we drove for hours in Namibia and never saw a soul on the road.
 With a population of only two million, you should expect this.
 If you are self-driving it’s important to know the basics of your car in case you have a breakdown – or else you could be stranded for a few hours in the heat.
 And most importantly carry plenty of drinking water in case of emergencies.

 We got sim cards with TN Mobile (another provider is MTC) for emergencies and for data use.
 Unfortunately, there was no signal outside of the towns, so if you think your Namibian sim card can get you out of trouble think again!
 This is why we would advise using MTC, which, has better coverage on the roads.

 Namibia is a land of natural beauty.
-The landscapes in Namibia have an ability to make a traveller feel small.
-The landscapes at times feel other worldly.
+The landscapes in Namibia have the ability to make a traveler feel small.
+The landscapes at times feel otherworldly.
 It is a land of extreme contrasts as the Namib Desert goes from a fiery warm in the day to a deathly cool at night.
 And when the lights go out at night a fireworks display of stars comes out on display.
 In all our travels it’s still tough to think of a landscape that invokes as many feelings as Namibia.